 Leadership Transformation Series

-This article focuses on how we make decisions: 4A Reviews decision-making errors.
+This article focuses on how leaders operate.

 You have a strategy.
 How do you rate your organization’s execution of that strategy on a 1-10 scale?
 For most, it is not high – or as high as they would like.
 Closing the strategy-implementation (aka, the knowing-doing or what-how) gap is the leadership Achilles heel of any business, but especially for hospitals, a business recognized by Drucker as the most complex organization to lead.
 Given that his observation pre-dated some of today’s larger and more evolved and blended academic-community healthcare systems, the complexity he referred to then has only increased.
 Across industries, the results of studies consistently identify unsuccessful execution for the vast majority of strategies; and the results of CEO surveys cite execution as the biggest current challenge, but reasons for such failure and concern vary widely.
 A sampling of HBR articles on the topic cite too much of an internal focus, poor CEO preparation in both strategy AND execution, “a people problem.”
 (Read Full Article)